parthiv-dev/decentralised-trading-platform/README.md

 - clear documentation required for individual contributions
 - distribution of work should be equitable and clearly documented in the project submissions

+We worked closely together, spending hours on Discord calls to collaborate on this project.

 Matteo:
+- Leading frontend development ()
+- Leading making of demonstration video

 Parthiv:
+- Leading backend (Solidity contracts, IPFS integration for metadata storage)
+- Leading documentation of codebase and ensuring code quality
+- Leading documentation of work in [README](README.md) and [WIKI](WIKI.md)

 ## Use of GenAI
 TODO for 8.
 Use of GenAI: